pySioGame is a free, open source and multi-platform educational application consisting of multiple activities and educational games for children.

 High contrast mode.

-The latest feature added to the game is a possibility to play the games and activities in the high contrast mode - to make them more friendly for kids with colour vision deficiency and other vision related problems.
-Any feedback on that is very welcome - the game has not been tested with anyone who would have this condition so it would be nice to know if it is actually helping.
+The software can be set to play the games and activities in high contrast mode - to make them more friendly for kids with colour vision deficiency and other vision related problems.
+Any feedback on that is very welcome - the game could do with some testing with someone who would have this type of condition - it would be nice to know if it is actually helping.